omaraflak/omaraflak.github.io/markdown/neural-network-2.md

 # Softmax Code

-The implementation is straightforward and we can take advantage of NumPy broadcasting to avoid building `$M$` ourselves.
+The implementation is straightforward and we can take advantage of NumPy's broadcasting to avoid building `$M$` ourselves.

 ```python
 class Softmax(Module):